 There is no shortage of STEM opportunity for our children and those who follow—not only in the sheer number of available, pure STEM jobs, but also in the many other things in which STEM plays at least a small part.

 So, it’s up to us to keep educating ourselves so that we can educate others.
-It’s only with such knowledge that we can then tap into our children's’ interests and successfully introduce STEM in ways that are structured, memorable, and impactful.
+It’s only with such knowledge that we can then tap into our kids’ interests and successfully introduce STEM in ways that are structured, memorable, and impactful.